danielabrozzoni/danielabrozzoni.com/content/posts/life_is_short.md

 ![](../images/pizzaday2022_slides/life_is_short_16.jpg)

-(Someone from the audience told me Coldcard's way of splitting the secret into multiple parts is superior to SSS, but I really can't find any information on that online.
-If you have an idea what he could have been referring to, please let me know!)
+Someone from the audience told me Coldcard's way of splitting the secret into multiple parts is superior to SSS, but I really can't find any information on that online. ~~If you have an idea what he could have been referring to, please let me know!~~

+`<edit>`

+Many thanks to [@SomsenRuben](https://twitter.com/SomsenRuben) and [@JohnCantrell97](https://twitter.com/JohnCantrell97) who kindly told me that the tool is called https://seedxor.com/ :)

+Ruben also showed me this nice trick for splitting a 24 words seed: https://gist.github.com/RubenSomsen/4c148e5fe1338269666718ad45345b42.

+As this scheme is not really standard, you have to remember (or write down somewhere) that you actually used it, or recovering your funds might be impossible.
+This actually applies to most of the tricks listed here: you should always back up which scheme you used to save your funds!
+When you move your funds to exotic solutions, it's fairly easy to just *forget* what you did and lose everything.

+`</edit>`

 --------